 Slow down and think of your employees.
+Employees’ role in selling a business is important.

-Most business brokers will recommend telling employees about an impending sale only after the paperwork is signed, but the reality is, it doesn’t always work this way.
+Most business brokers will recommend telling employees about an impending sale only after the paperwork is signed.
+But the reality is, it doesn’t always work this way.
 Even if that is the intention, employees can sense a change in patterns and behavior.
 They may have overheard a conversation, seen sensitive paperwork, or just have a hunch.
 Either way, if you are that employee, it can be a scary time.
 After all, their job is the primary source of income from which they pay a mortgage, put food on the table, and take care of their family.

 If you don’t step in and control the narrative, employees will substitute their own.